-Call: Cluster 6 Call 01 - single stage Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 5.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 6 Call 01 - single stage Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 5.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 10.00 million.
-Type of Action Innovation Actions Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Activities may start at any TRL.
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The Joint Research Centre (JRC) may participate as member of the consortium selected for funding.